CNeverDie/laravel-push-notification/README.md

 # laravel-push-notification

-Based off of https://github.com/davibennun/laravel-push-notification with support for Laravel 5 and 5.1.
+Based off of https://github.com/davibennun/laravel-push-notification with support for upto Laravel 5.2.*.

 Installation
 ----